gradientbear/notion-assistant-alexa-skill/docs/USER_GUIDE.md

 ### "Please link your Notion account"

 - Go to the Alexa app
-- Find Notion Data in your skills
+- Find Voice Planner in your skills
 - Click "Link Account" or "Settings"
 - Complete the OAuth flow again

 ### Skill not responding

-- Try: "Alexa, open Notion Data"
+- Try: "Alexa, open Voice Planner"
 - Check your internet connection
 - Ensure the skill is enabled in your Alexa app
 - Restart your Alexa device if needed